• Skip to main content

 Departmental Overview

-The Department of Allergy, Immunology and Dermatology is engaged in a wide range of clinical and translational research projects to improve the prevention, diagnosis and management of immune and dermatological disorders.
-The Department has close collaborations with Telethon Kids Institute, the University of Western Australia, and other local and interstate clinical and academic centres, as well as with community-based health professionals and consumers to broaden the reach and impact of our research activities.
+The Department has close collaborations with The Kids Research Institute Australia, the University of Western Australia, and other local and interstate clinical and academic centres, as well as with community-based health professionals and consumers to broaden the reach and impact of our research activities.

 Research Projects